simonprickett/simonprickett.github.io/_posts/2020-11-15-wikipedia-dead-or-alive.md

 Let's build a package from scratch... naming things is hard, so before spending any time on that, make sure that the package name you want isn't already in use by [searching on npm](https://www.npmjs.com/).
 I found that `wikipediadeadoralive` wasn't taken, so ran with that.

-We'll share the package's source code publically on GitHub, so I created a public repo for that first.
+We'll share the package's source code publicly on GitHub, so I created a public repo for that first.
 I'll need the URL for that shortly...

 The next step is to use the `npm` command line to generate a `package.json` file.  `npm init` walks us through this in a question and answer format like so: